brunoamaral/gregory-ai/README.md

 **Admin digest**

-Sent every 48 hours with the latest articles and their machine learning prediction.
+This is sent every 48 hours with the latest articles and their machine learning prediction.
 Allows the admin access to an Edit link where the article can be edited and tagged as relevant.

 **Weekly digest**

-Sent every Tuesday, lists the relevant articles discovered in the last week.
+This is sent every Tuesday, it lists the relevant articles discovered in the last week.

 **Clinical Trials**

-Sent every 12 hours if a new clinical trial was posted.
+This is sent every 12 hours if a new clinical trial was posted.

-The title email footer for these emails needs to be set in the Custom Settings section of the admin backoffice.
+The title of the email footer for these emails needs to be set in the Custom Settings section of the admin backoffice.

 Django also allows you to add new sources from where to fetch articles.
 Take a look at `/admin/gregory/sources/ `